ROBERT SIEGEL, Host:

 NEARY: The story does take some wild turns, and each writer brought his or her own particular stylistic flourishes to the project.
 The man responsible for keeping everyone in line was Jim Fusilli, who not only wrote a chapter of his own but edited everyone else's.

-Mr. JIM FUSILLI (co-author, "Watchlist"): I had no idea what was coming.
-When the file would arrive from the writer, that would be the first time we wouldve had any discussion about where the story should go.
+BLOCK: I had no idea what was coming.
+When the file would arrive from the writer, that would be the first time we would've had any discussion about where the story should go.
 So I would read those things sort of as a reader, not as an editor.
 And most times, I was pretty excited.
-I mean, almost in every instance, the writers did something I wouldve never done.
+I mean, almost in every instance, the writers did something I would've never done.
 But in some cases, I was kind of shocked.

 NEARY: Fusilli says the writers were given total freedom to take the story wherever their imaginations led them.
 But every now and then, he had to give them some direction.